uri-library-data-services/iassist-preview/content/blog/iassist-08-followup-part-2-restricted-data.md

 Regardless of the institutional setting in which we work, more and more of us are having to address researcher access to restricted or confidential datasets.
-This post focuses on sessions at Stanford that covered this important topic\--or rather, group of topics because there are so many intersecting responsibilities to actually making such access a reality for our users.
+This post focuses on sessions at Stanford that covered this important topic--or rather, group of topics because there are so many intersecting responsibilities to actually making such access a reality for our users.

-Lisa Neider\'s poster session focused on the practicalities of
-\"Administering Restricted Data Contracts.\"  In particular, her handout provided \"natural language\" tips when working with the agreements required by data distributors.
+Lisa Neider's poster session focused on the practicalities of "Administering Restricted Data Contracts."
+In particular, her handout provided "natural language" tips when working with the agreements required by data distributors.

-I also attended Friday\'s paper session, \"Licensing, Privacy, and Protection. \" Many of us now interact with Institutional Review Boards (IRB) in our respective institutions.
-It\'s not easy to balance the needs of researchers, expectations of the IRBs, and requirements of data collectors and distributors.
+I also attended Friday's paper session, "Licensing, Privacy, and Protection. " Many of us now interact with Institutional Review Boards (IRB) in our respective institutions.
+It's not easy to balance the needs of researchers, expectations of the IRBs, and requirements of data collectors and distributors.
 Summaries of the presentations follow.
-Admittedly, they focus on the things that **I** found interesting\--so do comment on the points I\'ve missed!
+Admittedly, they focus on the things that **I** found interesting--so do comment on the points I've missed!

-Amy Pienta (ICPSR) was unable to present in person, but session chair Libbie Stephenson discussed the high points and forwarded Amy\'s excellent handouts.
+Amy Pienta (ICPSR) was unable to present in person, but session chair Libbie Stephenson discussed the high points and forwarded Amy's excellent handouts.
 They review the many (*many*) issues involved with data deposit and retention, ownership and distribution rights, and respondent protection.
 Although the paper focused on retention and